 Educators planning to implement IN·clued are highly encouraged to attend an IN·clued Training of Facilitators (TOF).
 IN·clued developers believe in the importance of preparing and fully training educators who teach IN·clued to youth and health center staff, thereby increasing the efficacy of the program to impact youth behavior.

 Those attending will engage in an interactive learning process in a fun and supportive environment.
 Educators will be trained to implement the curriculum using an LGBTQ-centered approach to sex education.
 Upon completion, participants will have a solid foundation to work from to successfully teach IN·clued with a high degree of comfort and fidelity.
+You can learn more about and sign up for the IN·clued facilitator trainings.

 The IN·clued TOF includes: